Badsworth/pfml_scripts/infra/README.md

 └── pfml-aws            🏡 infrastructure for AWS and VPCs, shared across envs e.g. developer IAM roles,
                            docker registries, and network load balancers for each VPC.

+└── pagerduty           🏡 configuration for pagerduty schedules and on-call policies

 └── portal              🏡 infrastructure for a PFML portal environment
     └── template        🏗  shared template for portal env └── environments